samathaluca/new-lazycamp/test.md

 In the terminal, python3 manage.py test products --settings=lazycamp.test_settings
 still had problems so I set up a separate test.settings.py file in product app to test the models function I tested with self.name() and passed the test.py file.
 When the self.name() was commented out the test failed.
-To test I ran command
-python3 manage.py test products --settings=lazycamp.test_settings in the terminal
+To added a test to products app and I ran command python3 manage.py test products --settings=lazycamp.test_settings in the terminal
 ```
 gitpod /workspace/new-lazycamp/book $ python3 experiment.py